 Blue and Gold Banquets Planning Planning Theme Ideas Tips

 The blue and gold banquet can have a generic theme with Scouting centerpieces and glue and gold decorations.
 Scouts can learn the history of how Scouting came to the United States.
 Find out about those who have given us this great Scouting legacy such as Daniel Carter Beard, James E. West, Ernest Thompson Seton, Waite Phillips, and W. D. Boyce.
-Banquets can also have themes that match the council's day camp theme (e.g., beach, jungle, space, western) or have a theme that is easy to decoration and have a guest speaker (e.g., magic, science).
+Banquets can also have themes that match the council's day camp theme (e.g., beach, jungle, space, western) or utilize a theme that is easy to decoration and have a guest speaker (e.g., magician, mad scientist).

 Blue and Gold Banquet Ideas